-The Committee then sets up an open-ended working contact group to discuss the nomination and to examine whether the substance fulfils the criteria in Annex D. The working contact group is open to observers, e.g. Parties not members of the Committee, non-Parties, NGOs and others.
-Each working contact group is chaired by a member of the Committee.
-The contactworking group may identify critical issues to discuss e.g. whether all criteria are numerically met, which substances are included in the nomination etc. The contact working group is also a useful forum to identify additional information to that provided by the proposing Party e.g. from industry and environmental NGOs that may support and strengthen the data in the submissionsmission.
+The Committee then sets up an open-ended contact group to discuss the nomination and to examine whether the substance fulfils the criteria in Annex D. The contact group is open to observers, e.g. Parties not members of the Committee, non-Parties, NGOs and others.
+Each contact group is chaired by a member of the Committee.
+The contact group may identify critical issues to discuss e.g. whether all criteria are numerically met, which substances are included in the nomination etc. The contact group is also a useful forum to identify additional information to that provided by the proposing Party e.g. from industry and environmental NGOs that may support and strengthen the data in the submission.

-Once the chair of the contact working group feels confident that all issues related to the substance have been identified and addressed, he may close the contact working group.
-The substance will then be further considered in -and-a drafting group.
-The drafting group, which -consistsing only of members of the Committee, will -then drafts an evaluation and a decision on the substance for the Committee.
+Once the chair of the contact group feels confident that all issues related to the substance have been identified and addressed, he may close the contact group.
+The substance will then be further considered in a drafting group.
+The drafting group, which consists only of members of the Committee, will then draft an evaluation and a decision on the substance for the Committee.
 The evaluation should address all the criteria in Annex D and conclude for each criteria whether is has been fulfilled or not.
-Sometimes Tthe overall assessment of the criteria might include need to be weighweighing them ed against one another e.g. when one criterion is marginally met and others are more than fully met.
 The draft evaluation contains an overall conclusion on whether the requirements in Annex D have been fulfilled including information according to paragraph 2 of Annex D, where possible.

 Eleven of the twelve nominated substances have successfully passed the screening process by the Committee, one of them only through a vote by the Committee.
 This substance had first been deferred for consideration by the Committee, since the backup information was not available to the Committee at the meeting at which it was first proposed.
 For the twelfth substance the technical documents were not available three months in advance of the meeting and the consideration of the substance was deferred to a future meeting.
-The experience so far is thus that with two notable exceptions Parties have submitted nominations with adequate backup information in due time to be considered by the Committee at the meeting following the nomination.

-In the screening process for the elevennine substances to date, numerous issues have been identified and brought to the COP for information and/or endorsement.
+In the screening process for the eleven substances to date, numerous issues have been identified and brought to the COP for information and/or endorsement.
 Issues include: